Fish and Wildlife Service, Interior.

 Start Supplemental Information

 Deposition of toxic shot and release of toxic shot components in waterfowl hunting locations are potentially harmful to many organisms.
 Research has shown that ingested spent lead shot causes significant mortality in migratory birds.
 Since the mid-1970s, we have sought to identify types of shot for waterfowl hunting that are not toxic to migratory birds or other wildlife when ingested.
-Following a process set forth at 50 CFR 20.134, we review applications for approval of nontoxic shot types and coatings and add those that we approve to the migratory bird hunting regulations at 50 CFR 20.21(j).
+We have approved nontoxic shot types and coatings and added them to the migratory bird hunting regulations at 50 CFR 20.21(j).
+We continue to review shot types and coatings submitted for approval as nontoxic following a process set forth at 50 CFR 20.134.

 We addressed lead poisoning in waterfowl in an environmental impact statement (EIS) in 1976, and again in a 1986 supplemental EIS.
 The 1986 document provided the scientific justification for a ban on the use of lead shot and the subsequent approval of steel shot for hunting waterfowl and coots that began that year, with a complete ban of lead for waterfowl and coot hunting in 1991.
 We have continued to consider other potential nontoxic shot candidates for approval.
 We are obligated to review applications for approval of alternative shot types as nontoxic for hunting waterfowl and coots.

 Environ-Metal, Inc., of Sweet Home, Oregon, seeks approval of corrosion-inhibited copper shot as nontoxic.
-We evaluated the impact of approval of this shot type in an environmental assessment (see ADDRESSES, above, for information on viewing a copy of the environmental assessment).
+We evaluated the impact of approval of this shot type in a draft environmental assessment (see ADDRESSES, above, for information on viewing a copy of the draft environmental assessment).
 The data from Environ-Metal, Inc., indicate that the shot's coating will essentially eliminate copper exposure in the environment and to waterfowl if the shot is ingested.
-We conclude that this type of shot if left in the aquatic or terrestrial environments will not pose a danger to migratory birds, other wildlife, or their habitats.
+We believe that this type of shot will not pose a danger to migratory birds, other wildlife, or their habitats.

 Corrosion-Inhibited Copper Shot